Bond University

 Entry requirements

-• Successful completion of a recognised Bachelor's degree (or equivalent qualification) in a health-related field with a minimum GPA requirement of 1 (on a 4-point scale where 1 = pass).
-Must also meet subject prerequisites; see additional requirements.
+- Successful completion of a recognised Bachelor's degree (or equivalent qualification) in a health-related field with a minimum GPA requirement of 1 (on a four-point scale where 1 = pass).

 Program prerequisites

-For human anatomy and human physiology studies undertaken at other institutions, please refer to the information provided on our Master of Occupational Therapy prerequisites page.
+For human anatomy and human physiology studies undertaken at other institutions, please refer to the information provided on the university’s Master of Occupational Therapy prerequisites page.

-If your subject/s are listed on this page, then you will not need to supply subject outlines with your application.
-If your subject/s are not listed, please first refer to the appropriate Bond University subject to use as an example of the required content and learning outcomes.
-Then, you must submit your subject outline/s in the supporting documents section of your application.
+If your subject or subjects are listed on this page, then you will not need to supply subject outlines with your application.
+If your subject or subjects are not listed, please first refer to the appropriate Bond University subject to use as an example of the required content and learning outcomes.
+Then, you must submit your subject outline or outlines in the supporting documents section of your application.

 Recognition of Prior Learning